Southwest LRT: Neighborhood positions

-Funding and delays
+Initial funding

 In April 2015, the council released an updated analysis of the project, with projected costs raised by more than $300 million to $1.994 billion, largely as a result of additional sitework and ground preparation due to poor soil along the route.
 The expected opening date of the line was also pushed back to 2020, as a result of delays to the next draft of the Environmental Impact Statement, which was expected to be released in May 2015, more than a year after the original planned release in January 2014.
 To bring costs within the original budget, Metropolitan Council members proposed measures such as eliminating the Mitchell Road station in Eden Prairie or decreasing the size of the Hopkins maintenance facility.

 A reduced $1.744 billion budget for the line was approved by the Metropolitan Council in July 2015.
 Changes from the original plan included the deletion of the Mitchell Road terminus, removal of planned station art, and the deferral of the Eden Prairie Town Center station.

-On May 22, 2016, the Minnesota Legislature was unable to agree on whether or not to fund the State of Minnesota's 10% portion of the project.
-On August 31, 2016, the State's 10% portion ($144.5 million) was funded by Certificates of Participation by three government bodies: the Metropolitan Council ($103.5 million),the Counties Transit Improvement Board ($20.5 million) and Hennepin County ($20.5 million) to close the $144.5 million gap.
+On May 22, 2016, the Minnesota Legislature was unable to agree on whether to fund the State of Minnesota's 10% portion of the project.
+On August 31, 2016, the State's 10% portion ($144.5 million) was funded by Certificates of Participation by three government bodies: the Metropolitan Council ($103.5 million), the Counties Transit Improvement Board ($20.5 million) and Hennepin County ($20.5 million) to close the $144.5 million gap.

-In 2016, the Metropolitan Council reserved $118 million to Siemens to build a fleet of 27 vehicles for the Southwest LRT.
-An order for these 27 Siemens S700 vehicles was placed in October 2016, and the first two cars were received by Metro Transit in May 2020.

 On February 15, 2017, the Metropolitan Council announced that the Southwest LRT design and engineering phase would be complete at the end of 2017.

-As of late February 2022 work at the Kenilworth tunnel had been stopped since January that year due to damage to a neighboring condominium.
-In mid-April 2022, after inspecting the damage to the condo, engineers cleared the tunnel work to resume.
-In March of 2023, however, condominum owners at the affected building reported that damange related to light rail construction was worsening, to which the Metropolitan Council replied that the condo owners association had not filed any claims related to new damage.
+Cost overruns and delays

+The majority of funding for Southwest LRT came from the Federal Transit Administration and Hennepin County, as of March 2022, FTA contributed $969.2 million and Hennepin County contributed $772 million.
+The initial budget, however, increased over time due to delays in planning and delays in construction.
+In 2018, the Metropolitan Council estimated $2.003 billion for the line and an opening date in 2023, however, by January 2022, the cost had increased to $2.738 billion with an opening date in 2027.
+The Office of the Legislative Auditor identified Kenilworth tunnel construction, extension of a crash wall between freight rail, and the addition of a station in Eden Prairie (which had previously been removed to save money on the project) as reasons for construction delays and increased costs.
+In March 2022, the Southwest LRT project had a $534.9 million funding gap as a result of these cost overruns.
+In January 2024, the Metropolitan Council and Hennepin County reached an agreement to fund the remainder of the Southwest LRT project, which had increased to $2.86 billion in total.

+The delays and cost overruns of the Southwest Light Rail line renewed calls to reform the Metropolitan Council, resulting a state legislative task force and a law passed in giving the Minnesota Department of Transportation more oversight of future transit projects.